Moving into halls or a new student house? You’ll probably need a TV Licence

 If you watch streamed programmes online or via satellite from outside the UK, the Channel Islands and Isle of Man, such as foreign channels and overseas sports matches or TV shows – then you still need a TV Licence.

-If you’re watching cable, satellite or any other TV services live then you need a TV Licence.
+A student needs a TV licence if you’re watching cable, satellite or any other TV services.
 This can cover the following example services (but there are more):

 - All 4